rlhatcher/career-sliders/content/sliders/info/_index.md

 You may find it useful to set yourself behavioural targets using the career sliders.

-Use them however works best for you and don't be limited by the career sliders showcases here.
+Use them however works best for you and don't be limited by the career sliders listed here.
 You can always create your own!

 Now, take a look at the [sliders](../../sliders/info/change).